nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

         return "pass-thru"
 ```

 The `accepted_types` method returns a tuple of message classes that this stage is able to accept as input.
 Morpheus uses this to validate that the parent of this stage emits a message that this stage can accept.
 Since our stage is a pass through, we will declare that we can accept any incoming message type.
-Note that production stages will often declare only a single Morpheus message class such as `MessageMeta` or `ControlMessage` (refer to the message classes defined in `morpheus.messages` for a complete list).
+Note that production stages will often declare only a single Morpheus message class such as {py:class}`~morpheus.messages.MessageMeta` or {py:class}`~morpheus.messages.ControlMessage` (refer to the message classes defined in {py:mod}`~morpheus.messages` for a complete list).
 ```python
     def accepted_types(self) -> tuple:
         return (typing.Any,)